hammadmajid/astrobul/README.md

 | `npm run dev`          | Starts local dev server at `localhost:3000`        |
 | `npm run build`        | Build your production site to `./dist/`            |
 | `npm run preview`      | Preview your build locally, before deploying       |

+## 💭 Discussions

+We use GitHub Discussions to talk about all sorts of topics related to Astrobul.
+For example: if you'd like help troubleshooting a PR, have a great new idea, or just want to say 👋 **hi**, join us in the [discussions](https://github.com/hammadmajid/astrobul/discussions).

 ---
 <sub>Made with ❤ by [Hammad Majid](https://github.com/hammadmajid)</sub>